anders-kolstad/MadFates_Madingley/docs/02-initialisation.md

 ## Step 3 - Initialisation

 Model initialisation is done using ```madingley_init()``` by supplying the input data above (excl. model parameters).
-Also one can set the maximum number of cohors allowed per cell.
+Also one can set the maximum number of cohorts allowed per cell.
 The default is 500 and max is 1000. a higher number increases computation time due to more cohort interactions.

 ```r